galenseilis/old_blog/_posts/2023-03-03-automorphism-orbits-of-graphlets.md

 mermaid: true
 ---

+> Some of the figures in this post are more easily read in light mode rather than dark mode.
+When time allows I will find suitable replacement images.
+{: .prompt-info}

 Back in May 2020 I released a video on YouTube for the HackSeq event:

 {% include embed/youtube.html id='vY1UkCPSKH8' %}